edinburgh-napier/set09121/lectures/lecture17.md

  - Avoid one-off mistakes, fix it once, it will always work
 - **Test it**
  - Test it on new machines, old machines, fresh machines,
- - virtual machines, JKCC machines, your friends machines
+ - Virtual machines, JKCC/VDS machines, your friends' machines

+ ---

+# BE AWARE

+### IF YOUR CODE DOES NOT RUN ON MY MACHINE WHEN I TEST IT, YOU WILL LOSE MARKS!

+Test your code on other machines<!-- .element: class="fragment" -->
+Check you have all the files included in the installer Check you have the right .dlls<!-- .element: class="fragment" -->